 So, stay with your little “seeds of destiny” — especially if they continue to tickle and nag, and refuse to go away.

 Ignore the naysayers and just carry on working on the idea until things begin to click.

-If I gave up 8 years ago, there’d be no A-Fest.
+If I gave up all those years ago, there’d be no A-Fest.